googlearchive/play-apk-expansion/README.txt

    - No longer uses Apache HTTP
    - No longer relies on removed Notification methods
 * Changed to refer to Google Play
-* Notifications now rely on support library.
+* Notifications now rely on support-v7 22.+ and support-v4 22.0.+.

 Version 3
 * Directory structure corrected in distribution.
 No code changes.